fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

 # Speaking Sentences

-Think about following aspects of a topic then answer it:
+## Think about following aspects of a topic before answering it:
 1. Education/Learning
-   1. Try to find reasons about how it can help a group to learn better and effectively or how it can adversely affect their chances of absorbing knowledge...
+   1. Try to find reasons about how it can help a group to learn better and effectively, or how it can adversely affect their chances of absorbing knowledge...
 2. Health
    1. relieving stress and anxiety(it fits any topic)
    2. physical and mental health